 But it usually happens when business owners aren't smart with the budget.
 Instead, they spend loads of money on campaigns that once worked for them.
 Or they don't spend enough on campaigns that have the potential.

 Calculating conversion costs can give you some vital insight into your marketing budget, either o digital or non-digital marketing worlds.
-It tells you where to spend the money and where not to.
-This becomes even more important for small and medium-sized businesses.
+It tells you where to spend the money and where not to, which becomes even more critical for small and medium-sized businesses.

 After all, the last thing such companies can afford is to be reckless with their marketing budget.